Matt Tenney, Contributor

 As E. Ted Prince points out in his research, published in a number of respected journals, including MIT Sloan Management Review, people who are innovative tend to have a personality, developed at a young age, that makes them very likely to challenge the status quo.

 Most people tend to want to avoid challenging the status quo because it seems very risky to do so.
+They will be even more risk-averse when there’s the threat of punishment if the risk taken results in failure.

 Prince’s research suggests that only about 3% of people have highly-innovative personalities.

-Unfortunately, these people often tend to be very difficult to work with, and can often be harmful to the organizational culture as a whole, unless leaders do well to protect the innovators from the rest of the team, and vice versa.
+Unfortunately, these people often tend to be very difficult to work with and can often be harmful to the organizational culture as a whole unless leaders do well to protect the innovators from the rest of the team, and vice versa.

 Thus, a company culture that is most conducive to innovation is one that includes natural innovators and is strong enough to have natural innovators on the team without disrupting the cohesiveness of the team.